U.S. Entry Visa Sticker/Stamp Requirements

 • DS-160 Application Fee Payment Receipt: Students are required to pay this fee before their interview.

-• I-901 SEVIS Fee: For initial MIT F-1 or J-1 entry visa sticker/stamp applications, it is essential that the student pay the SEVIS I-901 Fee and retain the receipt as proof.
+• I-901 SEVIS Fee: For initial MIT F-1 or J-1 entry visa sticker/stamp applications, it is essential that the student pay the SEVIS I-901 Fee and saves the receipt as proof.
 The student will need to bring it with them to their visa sticker/stamp appointment (new/incoming students only).

 • Once MIT has issued a student either a Form I-20 or Form DS-2019, the student must: